siferati/MidiWars/README.md

 ### System Tray (windows-only)

-The system tray icon serves as an assurance that your actions aren't being monitored outside the game, since Midi Wars works basically like a key logger.
+The system tray icon serves as an assurance that your actions aren't being monitored outside the game, since Midi Wars works basically like a *key logger*.

 Therefore, the icon changes based on whether it is currently listening for key presses or not.
-The icon should **only ever be green while the game window is in the foreground**, meaning the keyboard hook is installed. **At any other time, the icon should be red**, meaning the keyboard hook is **not** installed.
+The icon should **only ever be green while the game window is in the foreground**, meaning the *keyboard hook* is installed. **At any other time, the icon should be red**, meaning the *keyboard hook* is **not** installed.

 ## Bugs & Suggestions